Ready to Let Go

 "Ready to Let Go" is a song by American alternative rock band Cage the Elephant.
 It was produced by John Hill and was released as the lead single from the band's fifth studio album Social Cues on January 31, 2019.
 It reached number five on Billboard Alternative Songs chart in the United States.

+Background

+The song was born from frontman Matt Shultz's as he was inspired to write the song after a trip to Pompeii with his former wife, during which he realized their relationship was falling apart.
+The song is characterized by its indie-rock sound with a haunting Pompeii-inspired theme and a theme of moving on from a broken relationship.
+Its composition features a signature indie-rock style with a catchy, rhythmic texture, a chugging bassline, and a distorted guitar melody that contribute to its hypnotic sound.